Iraqi government asks foreign countries to stop oil trade with Kurdistan

 The region’s production volumes represent 15 percent of total Iraqi output and around 0.7 percent of global oil production.
 The KRG aspires to raise production to over 1 million barrels per day by the end of this decade.

-Kurdish oil production has been dominated by mid-sized oil companies such as Genel (GENL.L), DNO (DNO.OL), Gulf Keystone (GKP.L) and Dana Gas (DANA.AD).
-Major oil companies such as Chevron (CVX.N), Exxon Mobil (XOM.N) and Rosneft (ROSN.MM) also have projects in Kurdistan but they are mostly at an exploration stage.
+Kurdish oil production has been dominated by mid-sized oil companies such as Genel, DNO, Gulf Keystone and Dana Gas.
+Major oil companies such as Chevron, Exxon Mobil and Rosneft also have projects in Kurdistan but they are mostly at an exploration stage.